 Grand Canyon Fast Facts

-- The highest elevation found in Grand Canyon is 9,165 feet at North Rim Entrance
+Grand Canyon’s lowest point is 1,200 feet at the Colorado River.
+The highest point in Grand Canyon is 9,165 feet at the North Rim Entrance.

-- Grand Canyon National Park lies in the Mountain time zone
+Grand Canyon is in the Mountain Time Zone.

 Where is Grand Canyon National Park?

 Grand Canyon National Park is located in a remote area of northern Arizona.
 The city of Williams is the nearest city of size, about an hour away from the South Rim.
 The town of Tusayan is adjacent to the South Rim entrance.
 There are no towns of any size in the area of the North Rim.
 Further directions and maps can be found at Getting to Grand Canyon.